 3. Remove the spring ribs from the rubber blade and insert them into the new brush blade.

 4. Carefully insert the new rubber blade.
-Then install the brush assembly to the wiper arm in reverse order.
+Then install the blade assembly onto the wiper arm in the reverse order.

-Attention!
-Do not bend or discard the spring fins.
+Important!
+Do not bend or discard the spring ribs.
 They are reusable.
-If the spring ribs are not installed in the blade, the quality of glass cleaning may deteriorate.
-It is forbidden to use the spring ribs removed from the left wiper blade for installation in the right brush, and vice versa.
-Be sure to install the spring fins into the new wiper blade so that the blade curve is the same as the old blade.
+Failure to install the spring ribs into the blade may result in poor glass cleaning performance.
+Do not use the spring ribs removed from the left wiper blade to install them into the right blade, and vice versa.
+Make sure to install the spring ribs into the new wiper blade so that the blade curve remains the same as the old blade.